MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

     - PublishAIConfiguration
     - UnpublishAIConfiguration

-## AI Builder Processes and Plug-in step are turned off in default solution
+## AI Builder Processes and Plug-in steps are turned off in default solution

 AI Builder can't be used if its Plug-in steps and Processes have been turned off.
 To turn them on, go to the organisation's portal, select 'Solutions' on the left list, Then select 'Default Solution', click on the 3 dots, and select 'Edit'.

-On the left list, select 'Plug-in steps', and find all the ones starting with 'Microsoft.Dynamics.AI.Plugins', ensure they are turned on.
+On the left list, select '**Plug-in steps**', and find all the ones starting with 'Microsoft.Dynamics.AI.Plugins', ensure they are turned on.

-Also check the status of:
+Also check the status of those plug-in steps:

     - 'PreValidate: AlmHandler'. (required for import/export).
     - 'PreValidate: isPaiEnabled'.